KatherineMichel/portfolio/regular-blog-posts/pinax-release-tutorial.md

 Separate `[flake8]` and `[isort]` configurations document choices specific to Pinax such as which tool formatting rules to ignore.

-Here, it's specified that [Flake8 rules](https://www.flake8rules.com/) that a colon should not have a space before it, that a block comment should have a space before the pound sign and comment, that there is no need for backslashes between brackets, and that a line break should occur before a binary operator should be ignored. [`max-line-length`](https://flake8.pycqa.org/en/2.5.5/config.html#settings) can be up to 100 characters, rather than the 79 suggested by [PEP 8](https://peps.python.org/pep-0008/). [`max-complexity`](https://flake8.pycqa.org/en/2.5.5/#quickstart) can be up to 10 (more than 10 is believed to be too complex).
+Here, it's specified that tox should ignore the default [Flake8 rules](https://www.flake8rules.com/) that a colon should not have a space before it, that a block comment should have a space before the pound sign and comment, that there is no need for backslashes between brackets, and that a line break should occur before a binary operator. [`max-line-length`](https://flake8.pycqa.org/en/2.5.5/config.html#settings) can be up to 100 characters, rather than the 79 suggested by [PEP 8](https://peps.python.org/pep-0008/). [`max-complexity`](https://flake8.pycqa.org/en/2.5.5/#quickstart) can be up to 10 (more than 10 is believed to be too complex).
 Migrations files should be excluded from formatting. `inline-quotes` should be double, not single.

 ```tox
 [flake8]